IPNEWPAY/doc-acq/docs/self-hosted/administration.md

 ### Remove namespace member

-Delete user from a specific namespace to a local running instance of ShellHub.
+Delete user from a specific namespace to a local running instance of Newpay Docs.

 **Usage**: `./bin/cli namespace member remove <username> <namespace>`